Soccer-Goals flow as Asia's top nations make winning start to World Cup qualifying

 Ueda put the Japanese ahead in the 11th minute at Suita Stadium outside Osaka when he headed in Takumi Minamino's lofted pass and Daichi Kamada doubled the advantage 17 minutes later from distance.

-Ritsu Doan's angled through ball set up Ueda to claim his second in first-half injury time with a neat first-time finish and he completed his hat trick five minutes into the second half after another Minamino dink unlocked the Myanmar defence.

-Doan scored the fifth four minutes from time with a cool finish as the Japanese made light work of their visitors.
+Ritsu Doan set up Ueda's second in first-half injury time and he completed his hat trick five minutes into the second half after Minamino unlocked the Myanmar defence while Doan scored the fifth four minutes from time.

 Australia were also untroubled as they completed a 7-0 demolition of Bangladesh in Group I with Jamie Maclaren stepping off the bench to score a second half hat-trick.

-Goals from Harry Souttar and Brandon Borrello had given the hosts a two-goal lead inside the first 20 minutes while Duke then scored twice in four minutes, nodding in a header from Metcalfe's assist before firing in a rebound off the post.

-Maclaren did all the damage in the second half, scoring from a Jordan Bos cross shortly after the restart before pouncing again in the 70th when a Massimo Luongo shot pinged off goalkeeper Mitul Marma.

-Lewis Miller then set up Maclaren's hat-trick goal in the 84th minute with another neat cross.
+Maclaren scored from a Jordan Bos cross shortly after the restart before pouncing again in the 70th when a Massimo Luongo shot pinged off goalkeeper Mitul Marma while Lewis Miller set up Maclaren for his hat-trick in the 84th minute.

+The win put the Australians top of the early standings after Lebanon and Palestine shared a 0-0 draw in Sharjah.

-The South Koreans, meanwhile, scored four times in the second half to hand Singapore a 5-0 defeat at Seoul World Cup Stadium, with captain Son Heung-min among the scorers.
+South Korea scored four times in the second half to hand Singapore a 5-0 defeat in Group C at Seoul World Cup Stadium.

 Cho Gue-sung put Juergen Klinsmann's team in front a minute before the halftime break and Hwang Hee-chan added the second four minutes into the second half.

-Son hit the third in the 63rd minute before Hwang Ui-jo's penalty and Lee Kang-in's late effort confirmed the victory for the Koreans in Group C.
+Son Heung-min hit the third in the 63rd before Hwang Ui-jo's penalty and Lee Kang-in's late effort wrapped up the victory.

+The Koreans have been joined on three points by China, who beat Thailand 2-1 in Bangkok with Wang Shangyuan hitting the decider 16 minutes from time.

+Iran top Group E after Sardar Azmoun's early double helped them to a 4-0 win over Hong Kong.
+The are joined on three points by Uzbekistan, who beat Turkmenistan 3-1.

+Vietnam defeated hosts the Philippines 2-0 in Group F before Iraq secured a comfortable 5-1 victory over Indonesia while in Group H the United Arab Emirates eased to a 4-0 win over Nepal.

+Almoez Ali netted four times in Qatar's 8-1 Group A demolition of Afghanistan and India had Manvir Singh's 75th minute strike to thank for their 1-0 win over Kuwait.

-North Korea later play their first senior international in four years when they take on Syria in Jeddah in one of the last ties of the round.
+North Korea play their first senior international in four years later on Thursday when they take on Syria in Jeddah in one of the last ties of the round.

-(Reporting by Michael Church, additional reporting by Ian Ransom, Editing by Ken Ferris)
+(Reporting by Michael Church, additional reporting by Ian Ransom, Editing by Ken Ferris and Julien Pretot)

 ((Michael.Church@thomsonreuters.com; +852 9023 4874;))